grecod1/mslearn-interact-with-data-blazor-web-apps/README.md

 # mslearn-interact-with-data-blazor-web-apps
 This project is made for training purposes with Blazor Server.
 This is in the form of a pizza ordering app.
-This change should not happen.

 # Legal Notices